A delicious Swiss roll based on a sponge cake. Wonderfully airy. And it's an easy-to-make recipe.

 Cake

-- Make a meringe by mixing the egg whites with the tartaric acid and a pinch of salt until it is frothy.
+- Make a meringue by mixing the egg whites with the tartaric acid and salt until frothy.5 egg whites, ¾ teaspoon tartaric acid, ⅛ teaspoon salt

-- Little by little add half (75 grams) of sugar and mix until it is stiff.
+- Little by little, add half the sugar and mix until it is stiff.1½ cup sugar

-- In a second bowl, mix the egg yolk with the rest of the sugar until it becomes light yellow.
+- Mix the egg yolk with the rest of the sugar in a second bowl until it becomes light yellow.
+Fold the flour through the second bowl.5 egg yolks, 1½ cup all-purpose flour

-- Draw beautiful curls (or other patterns) on a 25 x 37.5 cm baking paper and turn the baking paper over and place it on a baking tray of the same size (optional)
+- Draw beautiful curls (or other patterns) on a 10 x 15 inch (25 x 37 ½ cm) baking paper and turn the baking paper over and place it on a baking tray of the same size (optional)golden food coloring

 - In a small bowl, mix 3 tablespoons of the egg yolk mixture with 6 tablespoons of the meringue mixture and a few drops of golden dye and fold with a spatula until everything is mixed.

-- Fill a piping bag with point 2 with this mixture.
+- Fill a piping bag with a small tip (like Wilton size 2) with this batter.

-- Pipe the decorative curls as you have drawn them on the baking paper with a small nozzle.
+- Pipe the decorative curls as you have drawn them on the baking paper.

-- Bake for 5 minutes until the curls are firm.
+- Bake for 5 minutes in the oven until the curls are firm.

 Swiss cake

-- Add purple and red dye to the egg white batter. (optional)
+- Add pink dye to the egg white batter.pink food coloring

 - Carefully fold the egg white mixture through the egg yolk.
-Start with ⅓ of the mixture so that it can get used to each other and then add the rest of the egg whites.
+Start with ⅓ of the mix so that the whites can get used to each other, and then add the rest of the egg whites.

-- When the baking tray comes out of the oven after 5 minutes (if you use a second pattern), carefully pour the rest of the batter onto the baking paper.
-Carefully smooth out the batter.
-If you make a smooth cake without patterns then you can omit this step.
+- When the baking tray comes out of the oven after 5 minutes (if you use a second pattern), carefully pour the rest of the batter onto the baking paper and smooth it out.
+You can omit this step if you make a smooth cake without patterns.

-- Bake the cake for 10 minutes or until a skewer comes out dry. (or 15 minutes when you make an even cake).
+- Bake the cake for 10 minutes, or until a skewer comes out dry.

-- Allow the cake to cool, roll it gently open and fill with the cream.
-Then roll the cake again and let it set in the fridge for at least 2 hours
+- Allow the cake to cool, roll it gently open, and fill it with the cream.
+Then roll the cake again and let it set in the fridge for at least 2 hours.

 Leave a Reply